Safe Ministry Check – A Church Guide

-Thinking especially of the initial period where all current volunteer church workers will need to complete their Safe Ministry Checks and have their Senior Minister or his Authorised Delegate process those checks, the Safe Ministry Team (PSU) has an online solution that will ease the administrative, if not also the pastoral load during this time.
+Thinking especially of the initial period where all current volunteer church workers will need to complete their Safe Ministry Checks and have their Senior Minister or his Authorised Delegate process those checks, the Safe Ministry Team (ODSM) has an online solution that will ease the administrative, if not also the pastoral load during this time.

 That consists of an automated version of the Safe Ministry Check form for adult volunteers (not the under 18’s).
 When a form is completed online it will mean that:

 - Each applicant will have a copy of their completed form emailed to them.